sbreidba/majic/doc/src/jenkinsSetup.rst

 for the aspn build.

-I first logged into the jenkins account on the computer running the jenkins server using the following command as explained at this `Stack Overflow answer
+I first logged into the jenkins account on the computer running the jenkins server using the following command as explained in this `Stack Overflow answer
 <http://stackoverflow.com/questions/15314760/managing-ssh-keys-within-jenkins-for-git>`_